 A survey course in World History is a requirement for all students.
 It is currently taught over six terms through the entire freshman and sophomore years.
 The class meets four times a week in each of the trimesters of those years.
-Homework assignments are given on each day that the class meets and are allotted to 25 minutes each evening.
-Teacher methods employed vary.
-Various teaching methods are employed and the boys will often encounter more than one teacher for the course during each school year.

 The six terms that the course covers allows for in-depth coverage of the various periods of World History.
 While the course does place some emphasis on Western Civilization, it is a complete World History offering.
 The freshman year of study encompasses Early Civilizations; Early Development of Asia, Africa, and the Americas; and the World of the Middle Ages.
 The sophomore year of study covers the Development of the Modern World; World Crises of the 20th Century; and Recent World Developments.
 In addition to reading in the text and related materials presented by the instructors, all students will be required to complete a major writing assignment in the last term of the sophomore year.
-This project will entail writing a 5-7 page argumentative, research paper.
+This project will entail writing a 7-10 page argumentative, research paper.

-AMERICAN HISTORY (Required)
+AMERICAN HISTORY

-Grade Level: Form V (Eleventh Grade)

-Classes: 5 classes per week

-Homework: 3-4 hours per week
+Classes: 5 classes per week Homework: 2-3 hours per week

 American History is a survey course taught chronologically.
 It begins with the English colonial experience in North America and ends approximately with the Clinton presidency.
-Teaching methods employed vary from class to class.
-Teacher-directed lectures, cooperative learning exercises, and class presentations will provide the student with a number of ways to master the material.
+The methodology of the course varies.
+Small group work and discussion occur frequently.
+Students read, analyze, and discuss supplementary materials regularly.
+The course will cover various themes of American History including political, economic, military, and social perspectives.